Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Introduction

 NPIV estimation has many applications, such as causal inference \citep{newey2003instrumental}, demand estimation in markets for differentiated products \citep{compiani2022market}, analysis of household spending \citep{blundell2007semi}, consumer demand and welfare analysis \citep{chen2018optimal}, missing data problems \citep{wang2014instrumental,sun2018semiparametric} and reinforcement learning \citep{uehara2021finite,xu2020learning,chen2022ivForPolicyEval,liao2024instrumental}.
-However, NPIV estimation, as an ill-posed inverse problem, is notoriously difficult.
-First, uniqueness is often assumed for identification \citep{newey2003instrumental,darolles2011nonparametric,chen2011rate,singh2019kernel}.
-While uniqueness holds for a broad class of distributions \citep{andrews2017examples}, it is often violated in practice.
-Second, even when the solution is unique, a small perturbation of the outcome can cause the estimator to be infinitely far from the true solution, as $\cT^{-1}$ is typically not continuous \citep{carrasco2007linear}.
+At the same time, NPIV is challenging for two distinct reasons.
+First, the structural function $h_0$ is identified if and only if the operator $\cT$ is injective \citep{newey2003instrumental}, an assumption often imposed in the literature, commonly referred to as completeness \citep{darolles2011nonparametric,chen2011rate,singh2019kernel}.
+Although completeness holds for a broad class of distributions \citep{andrews2017examples}, it may fail in practice and can also be difficult to test: \citet{canay2013testability} establish a general non-testability result for completeness, whereas \citet{freyberger2017completeness} obtains positive testability results under additional restrictions.
+Second, even when the solution is unique, NPIV remains an ill-posed inverse problem: small perturbations of the outcome can lead to arbitrarily large errors in estimating $h_0$, since $\cT^{-1}$ is typically not continuous \citep{carrasco2007linear}.

-In this paper, we focus on the kernel-based 2SLS estimation proposed by \cite{singh2019kernel}, which is shown to outperform a large class of NPIV algorithms including Nadaraya-Watson IV \citep{carrasco2007linear,darolles2011nonparametric} and sieve-based IV \citep{chen2018optimal,newey2003instrumental}.
-Consistency guarantees for kernel IV are obtained by \citet{singh2019kernel}, however these results present a number of limitations and open questions.
-First, identification of the structural function is required; second, the learning risk is studied in a pseudo-metric rather than the $L_2(X)$-metric; third, the smoothness of the structural function is expressed with respect to the instrument and is therefore challenging to interpret.
-Finally, from the algorithmic perspective, the stage 1 regression in kernel NPIV suffers from the saturation effect as a result of using Tikhonov regularization.
-We address the above concerns by making the following contributions:

-\begin{itemize} \item \textit{Removing Uniqueness:} the original kernel NPIV of \cite{singh2019kernel} requires $h_0$ to be uniquely identified.
-In this paper, we relax the uniqueness assumption by introducing the minimum norm solution.
-Our convergence analysis covers both identified and unidentified setting.
-When $h_0$ cannot be identified, we show that the kernel NPIV estimator converges to the IV solution with minimum norm.

-\item \textit{Subspace Measure:} For general 2SLS problems including NPIV estimation, Stage 2 learning is often performed in a subspace of the proposed hypothesis space.
-As such, quantifying the size of the subspace is vital in studying the theoretical properties of estimators from 2SLS, in particular kernel NPIV.
-We propose a novel way to measure the size of certain subspaces to study the behavior of the learning risk.
-Our results reveal that the larger the subspace relative to the constructed hypothesis, the faster the learning rate.